Iglesia ni Cristo: Worship and prayer

 Besides repetitive prayers, the INC also rejects prayer for the dead.
-Following this, INC members are prohibited from celebrating All Saints' Day (November 1) and All Souls' Day (November 2), in addition to the holidays they are banned to celebrate.
-According to INC doctrine, remembering the departed is not allowed because they will not be granted salvation until they experience resurrection and receive eternal life.
+Following this, INC members are prohibited from celebrating All Saints' Day (1 November) and All Souls' Day (2 November), in addition to the holidays they are banned to celebrate.
+According to INC doctrine, remembering the departed is not allowed because they have already lost consciousness, and will not be granted salvation until they experience resurrection and receive eternal life.
 Regardless of the person being a member of the INC or not, death separates the person from the one true church and does not enjoy the same benefits as the living.
 (Note: The church hymn "Ako'y Iglesia Ni Cristo" (I am Church of Christ) exemplifies this doctrine as exhibited in the lyrics "Si Cristo ay susundin ko, anuman ang kasapitan, Ako'y Iglesia Ni Cristo, hanggang kamatayan" (Christ I will follow, no matter what I suffer, I am Church of Christ, until death).)
 Therefore, the dead are ineligible to be saved.

 Evangelism

 Cover of the August 1939 issue of the Pasugo featuring an artist's depiction of the "angel from the East", and a photograph of INC Minister Mariano Castro, who later served as a religious mentor to Eraño Manalo.

-INC members have the responsibility to share their faith to others (who according to INC doctine are "slaves to corruption"), and are mandated to "bear fruit" by bringing in new prospects (akay), particularly during evangelical missions (stylized as EVangelical Mission, with the letters EVM capitalized), to learn INC doctrines through Bible studies and worship services.
-Those who do not bear fruit (walang akay) can be considered for expulsion or excommunication (tiwalag).
+INC members have the responsibility to share their faith to others (who according to INC doctrine are "slaves to corruption"), and are mandated to "bear fruit" by bringing in new prospects (akay), particularly during evangelical missions (stylized as EVangelical Mission, with the letters EVM capitalized), to learn INC doctrines through Bible studies and worship services.

 Since February 1939, the church has been publishing Pasugo (officially translated as God's Message) in both Tagalog and English.
-Filipino has been the only language used since its inception in 1939 until 1953.
+Filipino was the only language used since its inception in 1939 until 1953.
 Currently, about two-thirds of its pages are devoted to the English-speaking population.
 Felix Manalo wrote its first editorial where he stated the publication's purpose, including the propagation of the faith.
 Issues contain articles which detail INC doctrines and refute doctrines which it considers as heresy, such as the Trinity.
 It also features information on church history, educational programs and missionary achievements, including lists and photographs of newly dedicated chapels.
 In 2001, it had a monthly circulation of 235,000 copies.
 For the year 2009, there were more than four million copies of Pasugo distributed worldwide.
 According to Similarweb, the official website of Pasugo has 7,381 monthly visits as of 2025.